mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : Contains the RTP/RTCP payload; see {{fig-rtp-stream-payload}}

-The payload in a QUIC stream starts with the flow identifier and is followed by one or more RTP/RTCP payloads.
-All packets sent on a stream MUST belong to the RTP session with the same flow identifier.
-A sender MAY open new QUIC streams for different packets using the same flow identifier, for example to avoid head-of-line blocking.
+The payload in a QUIC stream starts with the flow identifier followed by one or more RTP/RTCP payloads.
+All RTP/RTCP payloads sent on a stream MUST belong to the RTP session with the same flow identifier.

-Each payload begins with a length field indicating the length of the RTP/RTCP packet and is followed by the packet itself, see {{fig-rtp-stream-payload}}.
+Each payload begins with a length field indicating the length of the RTP/RTCP packet, followed by the packet itself, see {{fig-rtp-stream-payload}}.

 ~~~
 RTP/RTCP Payload {